|Table of Contents |

 The publication of my blog was first announced on a Facebook group widely used by cabin crew past and present.
 It attracted a huge amount of interest and the moderators didn’t feel it was appropropriate for the nature of the page which I understood.

 Shortly before being removed crew member Peter who was on my Christmas flight to Atlanta in 2018 posted a comment.
-I responded but the thread disappeared soon afterwards.
+I responded but the entire thread disappeared soon afterwards.

-At the time of our flight together Peter had been cabin crew for six months.
+At the time of our flight Peter had been cabin crew for six months.
 He was upset at what I’d written and said “a man is doing a blog about being bullied and attacked whilst attacking and bullying people who were only asked to do a witness statement.
 The situation was nothing to do with me yet he felt the need to slander my name.
 Things that have been written about me are hurtful and upsetting and I was only being honest and truthful.”

 In this chapter I’m going to share sections from Peter’s witness statement as well as sections from those written by other members of the crew.
 I want to show that he was being anything but “honest and truthful”.

 Mia and Anna spoke to a crew line manager together prior to their next flight about “my behaviour”.
-Having spoken to that manager I was advised the only thing they complained about was receiving an email from me on their days off.
+Having spoken to that manager I was told the only thing they complained about was receiving an email from me on their days off.

 The following screenshot comes from Mia’s witness statement;